Coronavirus information for applications

 Are you still open for new applications?

 We are still open for non-emergency applications from organisations we are not currently supporting.
-Our trustees want to provide support to voluntary and community groups in the medium term, beyond this first emergency phase, as they focus on how they might carry their work forward.
+Our trustees want to provide support to voluntary and community groups to continue their core work in the medium and long term, and don't have funding allocated specifically for 'emergency' or 'recovery'.

 What are the criteria for applications?